-Prerequisite: Any 200-level geography or political science course or consent of department chair.
+Prerequisite: Any 100-level geography or political science course or consent of department chair.

-Offered: As needed.
+Offered: Spring.

 POL 338 - People, Houses, Neighborhoods, and Cities (4)

 City planning and housing development are studied within the context of how and why neighborhoods change over time.
 Attention is given to land use plans, zoning maps, and the city building process.
+Students cannot receive credit for both GEOG 338 and POL 338.

 Prerequisite: Any 100- or 200-level political science or geography course or consent of program director.